shirograhm/riot-items-tfm2/README.md

 Adds items inspired from Riot Games (LoL, TFT) to Teamfight Manager 2.
 Reskins the 30 existing items and also adds 159 new items (91 base + 68 Radiant) to the game.

+##### Instructions
+If you are only seeing Bloodthirster/Luden's/Sunfire (vanilla items, no modded), that means the save you are playing is not loading the mod order.
+To fix this, try the following:

+1. Save your current game and go back to the main menu.
+2. Click Load -> Load on the save you just made.
+It will probably say "No Info" under mods.
+2. Once launched, progress once and save again.
+Then go back to the main menu.
+3. Click Load -> Load again, this time the mods column should read "Match". <-- (That means it's loading correctly)
+4. Play as you would normally!

 ##### Check it out on Steam Workshop!
 https://steamcommunity.com/sharedfiles/filedetails/?id=3739568852
 ##### Item Scroller Mod Add-On